Overview

 From the lidar DEM, MassGIS created the following statewide image products:

-- Shaded relief - This shaded relief image was generated from the lidar-based bare-earth DEM.
+- The shaded relief image was generated from a half-meter lidar-based bare-earth DEM.
 A shaded relief image provides an illustration of variations in elevation using artificial shadows.
 Based on a specified position of the sun, areas that would be in sunlight are highlighted and areas that would be in shadow are shaded.
 In this instance, the position of the sun was assumed to be 45 degrees above the northwest horizon.
 The shaded relief image shows areas that are not in direct sunlight as shadowed.
 It does not show shadows that would be cast by topographic features onto the surrounding surface.

-- Slope - The slope image shows the variation in elevation (steepness), expressed in degrees (0 is flat, 89 is nearly vertical).
+- The slope image shows the variation in elevation (steepness), expressed in degrees (0 is flat, 89 is nearly vertical).
 A 3X3 window was used to calculate the slope at each pixel.
+MassGIS is distributing a statewide half-meter JPEG 2000 image with NoData background value of 91.
+A web tile service is also available.

 1-Foot Vector Contours